Wellbeing for Students

 If you suspect there might be a problem, contact the student and ask them to meet with you to explore whether they are OK.
 You might need to chase them up.
 At this meeting you might explain the benefits of seeking help and refer them to relevant sources of support and guidance.

 Do not hesitate to seek advice from your Senior Tutor (PGR), the Counselling Service or Health Centre.
 You can do this without referring to the student by name.
-Student Space's Drugs and Alcohol pages are also useful.
+Student Support Zone's Drugs and Alcohol pages are also useful.

 You may also wish to consult the Student Alcohol and Substance Misuse Policy.